 Canadian Celebrities with the Highest Number of Fake Instagram Followers

 With more than 1.3 billion active account holders, Instagram is the world’s fourth most-used social platform.
-As it focuses solely on unrivaled visual experience, its content is considered by many to be more engaging than the content published on Facebook, YouTube, and TikTok.
-A good example is Canada, where the photo and video-sharing social network ranks second in popularity with 14.9% of respondents in a Statista survey.
+As it focuses solely on an unrivalled visual experience, many consider its content more engaging than that found on Facebook, YouTube and TikTok.
+A good example is Canada, where the photo- and video-sharing social network ranks second in popularity, with 14.9% of respondents in a Statista survey.

-Due to its great target market penetration, Instagram is a top choice when it comes to building a brand or staying in touch with your fan base.
-Canadian celebrities use the platform to promote themselves, sell their merchandise, and share their thoughts with the audience.
-Such online presence can produce incredible results, and it is no surprise that both rising stars and well-known celebrities do their best to reap the benefits that Instagram offers.
+Due to its impressive market penetration, Instagram is a top choice for building a brand or staying in touch with your fan base.
+Canadian celebrities use the platform to promote themselves, sell their merchandise and share their thoughts with their audiences.
+Such an online presence can yield incredible results, so it is no surprise that both rising stars and well-known celebrities do their utmost to reap the benefits Instagram offers.

-The number of followers a celebrity has is directly related to the perceived influence of his/her personality.
-Unfortunately, fake online following is a common phenomenon, so numbers should never be taken at face value.
-CasinoGuardian decided to delve deeper into the matter, and scrutinized the Instagram accounts of the top 15 Canadian celebrities.
-The percentage of fake followers ranged between 14.4% (Brooke Lynn Hytes) and 30.9% (Carly Rae Jepsen).
+The number of followers a celebrity has is directly related to the perceived influence of their persona.
+Unfortunately, fake online followings are common, so numbers should never be taken at face value.
+CasinoGuardian decided to delve deeper into the matter and scrutinised the Instagram accounts of the top 15 Canadian celebrities.
+The percentage of fake followers ranged from 14.4% (Brooke Lynn Hytes) to 30.9% (Carly Rae Jepsen).

 Methodology

-Although fake Instagram followers are not always distinguished by the same characteristics, there are a number of indicators to watch for when determining whether an account is real or not.
-These include, but are not limited to, an unbalanced following/follower ratio, incomplete profile information, few or no genuine posts, irregular comments, among others.
+Although fake Instagram followers are not always distinguished by the same characteristics, there are a number of indicators to watch for when determining whether an account is genuine.
+These include, but are not limited to, an unbalanced following/follower ratio, incomplete profile information, few or no genuine posts and irregular comments.

-However, these are just warning signs, and when checking celebrities’ posts, it’s easy to miss fake follower engagement.
+However, these are only warning signs and, when reviewing celebrities’ posts, it is easy to miss fake follower engagement.
 That is why our team backed up its research with Modash, a trusted online Instagram fake follower checker tool.
-Only celebrities with at least 1 million followers have been ranked with information about average likes, and engagement rates are also provided.
-This data is current as of March 2023.
+Only celebrities with at least 1 million followers were ranked, with information about average likes; engagement rates are also provided.
+These data are current as of March 2023.

 15 Canadian Celebrities Ranked by Fake Followers Percentage

-When we compiled our selection, it turned out that the majority of the ranked celebrities are popular names from the music industry.
-This is understandable given that they have more communication channels at their disposal than anyone else.
-A few notable exceptions are Shay Mitchell, Ryan Reynolds, Cobie Smulders, Winnie Harlow, Alphonso Davies, and Brooke Lynn Hytes.
+When we compiled our selection, it turned out that the majority of the ranked celebrities come from the music industry.
+This is understandable, given that they have more communication channels at their disposal than most other entertainers.
+A few notable exceptions are Shay Mitchell, Ryan Reynolds, Cobie Smulders, Winnie Harlow, Alphonso Davies and Brooke Lynn Hytes.

 Carly Rae Jepsen – 2.5 Million Followers (30.9% Fake)

 Carly Rae Jepsen is one of many artists who rose to fame thanks to a reality music show.
-Her road to success began in 2007 when she came third in the fifth season of Canadian Idol, but it took her 4 years to make a full breakthrough.
-She released the Call Me Maybe single in 2011 and it reached №1 in the Canadian Top 100 and charts all over the world.
+Her road to success began in 2007 when she came third in the fifth season of Canadian Idol, but it took her four years to achieve a full breakthrough.
+She released the single Call Me Maybe in 2011, and it reached No. 1 on the Canadian Hot 100 and charts all over the world.

 Jepsen’s Instagram account is followed by 2.5 million fans.
-30.9% of them are considered fake, which is the highest percentage in our ranking.
+Of these, 30.9% are considered fake, the highest percentage in our ranking.

 Shay Mitchell – 35.8 Million Followers (27.84% Fake)

-Shannon Ashley Garcia or as we all know her, Shay Mitchell, comes next in our selection of the Canadian celebrities with the highest number of Instagram followers.
-Apart from her acting and modeling career, Mitchell is known as a passionate anti-racism activist.
-One of the organizations she cooperates with is WE Charity, which works on developing educational resources.
+Shannon Ashley Garcia, better known as Shay Mitchell, comes next in our selection of Canadian celebrities with the highest number of Instagram followers.
+Apart from her acting and modelling career, Mitchell is recognised as a passionate anti-racism activist.
+One of the organisations she works with is WE Charity, which develops educational resources.

-What makes an impression here is not so much the percentage of fake followers (27.84% out of 35.8 million) but the markedly low engagement rate of just 0.39%.
-While the two indicators are inevitably related, a score below half a percent is very unusual.
+What is striking here is not so much the percentage of fake followers (27.84% of 35.8 million) as the markedly low engagement rate of just 0.39%.
+While the two indicators are inevitably related, a score below half a per cent is highly unusual.

 Justin Bieber – 282.6 Million Followers (26.75% Fake)